 Commercial drones are becoming more and more popular with every passing day.
 A lot of enterprises are discovering the utilization of drones in their work domains and are beginning to employ them to enhance their efficiency.
-The modern day technology has made it possible to ensure that drones are used for far broader purposes than simple data collection.
+Modern-day technology has made it possible to ensure that drone shows far broader purposes than simple data collection.
 As a matter of fact, it is just a splendid sight to see the drones soar through the skies.

 Drone shows and their applications

 The safety standards for both indoor and outdoor operations are quite high to ensure the safety of the audience.
-Safety mechanisms integrated in the drone such as the helium balloon cover used by Aerotain or redundant flight control systems or external systems such as geo-fences or grids can be employed.
+Safety mechanisms integrated into the drone such as the helium balloon cover used by Aerotain or redundant flight control systems or external systems such as geofences or grids can be employed.

 Lady Gaga’s Super Ball halftime drone show was one of the largest and most enthralling shows this year.
 The drone show, however, was prerecorded so the television audience was only able to witness the splendid spectacle.
 As the singer stood on the roof of Houston’s NRG stadium, the drones portrayed a scintillating background.

-A large and higher scale of repetition is required to ensure operation of drone shows.
-Disney World has already filed patents to integrate drones shows in their regular fireworks shows.
+A large and higher scale of repetition is required to ensure the operation of drone shows.
+Disney World has already filed patents to integrate drone shows in their regular fireworks shows.